Learn How to Get Financial Help With Your Energy Bill

 Decreased power plant emissions and air pollution are major goals of the weatherization program.
 Weatherization aims to seal holes and cracks that oftentimes appear on doors, pipes and windows, which cause cool drafts coming into the home even when doors and windows are closed.
 The program works to insulate homes to the proper level so that households do not need to keep the heater running all day to keep from the harsh winter.
 Sometimes weatherization programs will fix and replace windows in the home.
 Weatherization also checks heating and air conditioning systems to ensure proper function.
 The program can install solar water heaters and solar panels into households.
 There are eligibility requirements that need to be met in order to participate in the weatherization program.
 Eligibility is based on income, household size and energy use.
 Local agencies can provide further details on weatherization eligibility and how to receive assistance from the program.
 Weatherization is funded by state and federal money which allows the assistance to be provided at no cost to the qualifying household.

 About the Energy Crisis Intervention Program (ECIP)

-Low-income households facing an energy related emergency should immediately seek assistance from the Energy Crisis Intervention Program.
+Low-income households facing an energy-related emergency should immediately seek assistance from the Energy Crisis Intervention Program.
 A combustible appliance would be considered a life-threatening emergency in which the ECIP would immediately step in to help.
 This program also offers assistance to households who have received a termination of utility services to happen within 24 to 48 hours.
-During a natural disaster, damage can result in an energy-related emergency for which the ECIP can immediately assist.
+ECIP may also immediately assist with an energy-related emergency when damage results from a natural disaster.